adifahmad/ReactreduxC35/README.md

 ![Screenshot from 2024-02-13 18-28-06](https://github.com/adifahmad/ReactreduxC35/assets/52273664/9b8101ae-3814-43b9-b453-5e9ce82e91ac)

+Here is the view to add an avatar, you can select the file here.

 ![Screenshot from 2024-02-13 18-28-13](https://github.com/adifahmad/ReactreduxC35/assets/52273664/bb9ffc63-0e99-4667-aa76-feb29d42a540)

+From here it will be updated automatically to the web

 ## Search

 ![Screenshot from 2024-02-13 18-27-44](https://github.com/adifahmad/ReactreduxC35/assets/52273664/6c208456-a28c-4787-94f2-c2a761a37039)

+Here is a search on the phonebook web, for that you can also search the database

 ## Sort

 ![Screenshot from 2024-02-13 18-28-33](https://github.com/adifahmad/ReactreduxC35/assets/52273664/3534d302-f757-4f13-91ea-90e73e31d96b)

 ![Screenshot from 2024-02-13 18-26-46](https://github.com/adifahmad/ReactreduxC35/assets/52273664/72cd9316-4aa3-4fad-8e33-264aa22f2ab3)

+Here's a look at how to sort by contact name you can also replace from top or bottom

 # Video Preview :